pesalerno/PUMAgenomics/README.md

 We then eliminated those loci using ***plink***, the .ped and .map outputs from populations (file terminations don't need to be added if flag is --file) and the blacklist of SNP position #95 using with the following code:

-	plink --file Puma-filtered-maf_01 --exclude blacklist_95.txt --noweb
+	plink --file Puma-filtered-maf_01 --exclude blacklist_95.txt --recode --out filtered_b --noweb

-8. Basic ***adegenet*** and population stats analyses for the best filtering schemes
+Basic ***adegenet*** and population stats analyses for the best filtering schemes
 -----

 We ran ***adegenet*** for the more stringent filtered matrix (loci of more than 75% individuals genotyped) and the three maf filters.
 [We found]() that there was very little change from maf 0.01 to maf 0.02, and essentially no change from maf 0.02 to 0.05.

-We then proceeded to use the maf 0.01 matrix, which had xxxx Snps, and can be found [here]().
+We then proceeded to use the maf 0.01 matrix, which had 12456 SNPs and a genotyping rate of 0.88.
+The structure matrix can be found [here]().